 - Desktop Version: The path for the desktop save files is as follows:

 %appdata%\Minecraft Education Edition\games\com.mojang\minecraftWorlds

 Uninstall Minecraft Education Edition

-While Minecraft features a built-in method for uninstalling the package contents, we recommend you use an external tool instead.
+While Minecraft has a built-in method for uninstalling the package contents, we recommend using an external tool instead.
 This is because a corrupted installer can come with a corrupted uninstaller.
-Since you encountered the not connecting to service issue precisely because of having multiple installations, it would be better to not take any risks.
+Since you encountered the not connecting to service issue precisely because of having multiple installations, it would be better not to take any risks.

 Simply run the UninstallAllMinecraftEducationEditionversions.bat file as administrator and press any key in the PowerShell that pops up.

 Install A Brand New Copy of Minecraft Education Edition

 Before proceeding any further, selecting a version based on your current operating system is recommended.
 You will need to download in accordance with the previous version precisely because the backup files would only work in that specific format.